obsidian-tasks-group/obsidian-tasks/docs/Scripting/Placeholders.md

 Explanation of this Tasks code block query:

 Query has an error:
-There was an error expanding the template.
+There was an error expanding one or more placeholders.

 The error message was:
-Missing Mustache data property: query.file.fileName
+Unknown property: query.file.fileName

 The query is: